 Happy 4th of July!
 Today’s the day and I have several fun activities for the 4th to share today.
 First, my group was very excited about making these 4th of July Sparkle Bottles yesterday.
+If you’re looking for 4th of July sensory bottles, try this one with your kiddos – they love to make and play with them!

-This activity is creative yet educational.
-Our purpose in making them is mostly to have FUN since that’s the goal of childhood, and explore the colors of the 4th.
 You can also consider textures and fine motor skill development.
 Science is apparent too once you add water.
 Ask questions as you assist, like “What is your favorite color?”
 “How does that feel?”
 “Do you think that will sink or float?” to build on these concepts.

 4th of July Sparkle Bottles